samuelbalogh/aws-cert-dva-c01/README.md

 Docker encourages you to split your applications up into their individual components, and Elastic Container Service is optimized for this pattern.
 Tasks allow you to define a set of containers that you would like to be placed together (or part of the same placement decision), their properties, and how they may be linked.
 Tasks include all the information that Amazon ECS needs to make the placement decision.
 To launch a single container, your Task Definition should only include one container definition.

+### Task Placement

+#### Task Placement Strategies

+> TODO cleanup

+A task placement strategy is an algorithm for selecting instances for task placement or tasks for termination.
+Task placement strategies can be specified when either running a task or creating a new service.
+For more information, see Amazon ECS Task Placement.

+Strategy Types
+Amazon ECS supports the following task placement strategies:

+binpack
+Place tasks based on the least available amount of CPU or memory.
+This minimizes the number of instances in use.

+random
+Place tasks randomly.

+spread
+Place tasks evenly based on the specified value.
+Accepted values are instanceId (or host, which has the same effect), or any platform or custom attribute that is applied to a container instance, such as attribute:ecs.availability-zone.
+Service tasks are spread based on the tasks from that service.
+Standalone tasks are spread based on the tasks from the same task group.

 ## AWS ECR

 Amazon Elastic Container Registry (Amazon ECR) is a managed AWS Docker registry service that is secure, scalable, and reliable.
 Amazon ECR supports private Docker repositories with resource-based permissions using AWS IAM so that specific users or Amazon EC2 instances can access repositories and images.
 Developers can use the Docker CLI to push, pull, and manage images.